DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 > Whitepaper

 {{% note %}}
-This is not dissimilar from early sound practices that attempted to match sound/picture scale with an aim toward preserving fidelity.
-Atmos attempts to preserve a strict correlation between sound/picture point sources on screen and in the theater space.
+### Summary: Relationship between Early Sound Practices and Dolby Atmos

+#### Early Sound Practices
+- Early sound design aimed to match sound and picture scales.
+- The goal was to preserve fidelity between what is seen and heard.

+#### Dolby Atmos' Objectives and Techniques
+- Atmos also seeks a strict correlation between sound and picture point sources.
+- It tries to match the sound precisely with its visual representation on screen and in the theater.
+- Atmos literalizes the position between sound and picture.

+#### Impact on Audience Experience
-By literalizing the position between sound and picture, Atmos aims to place the audience within the three-dimensional space of the original sound event, even though no such event actually exists.
+- Atmos aims to immerse the audience in the original three-dimensional sound space.
+- This is despite the fact that such an "original sound event" does not actually exist.

+Dolby Atmos carries the ethos of early sound practices into contemporary sound design, striving for a heightened sense of realism and fidelity by meticulously matching audio and visual elements.
 {{%/ note %}}

 ---